microsoft/QuantumKatas/README.md

 * **[Deutsch–Jozsa algorithm](./tutorials/DeutschJozsaAlgorithm/)**.
-  This tutorial teaches you to implement classical functions and equivalent quantum oracles, discusses the classical solution to the Deutsch–Jozsa problem and introduces Deutsch and Deutsch–Jozsa algorithms.
+  This tutorial teaches you to implement classical functions and equivalent quantum oracles, discusses the classical solution to the Deutsch–Jozsa problem, and introduces the Deutsch and Deutsch–Jozsa algorithms.

 ## List of Katas <a name="kata-topics" /> ##